LiskArchive/lips/proposals/lip-introduce_validators_module.md

 ### Block Slots

 In the Lisk protocol, time is divided into intervals of fixed length.
-These intervals are called a _block slots_ and at most one block can be added to the blockchain during each slot.
+These intervals are called _block slots_ and at most one block can be added to the blockchain during each slot.
 The length of a block slot is a constant called _block time_.
-The validator module provides the functions to convert timestamp to block slots and viceversa.
+The validator module provides the functions to calculate the block slot given the timestamp and viceversa.
 Furthermore, it maintains the _generator list_, an array of addresses corresponding to the accounts that are eligible to generate a block in the current round.
-Each entry of the generator list corresponds to a block slot.
+Each entry of the generator list is assigned to a block slot.

 ## Specification